HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/README.md

   + The model is used to predict actual price by using datetime (Feature: price day ahead).

 ## 7. Conclusion
-  + Actual price is influeced by fossil energy than renewable energy.
-It means that Spain generates more fossil energy than renewable energy.
+  + Actual price is influeced by renewable energy than fossil energy.
+It means that Spain generates more renewable energy than fossil energy.
-  + Therefore, Spain needs to decrease fossil energy.
+  + However, Spain needs to produce more renewable energy when considering test score and the renewable energy production amount in graph.